TUMFTM/veh_passenger/README.md

-# Autonomous Driving Control Software of TUM Roborace Team
+# Autonomous Driving Control Software of TUM Roborace Team### This repository is deprecated!
+Due to code refactoring, this repository is no longer required.
+The current version of the software and all required instructions can be found [here](https://github.com/TUMFTM/mod_vehicle_dynamics_control).

 ### Overview
 This software stack has been developed and used for the Roborace Event at the Berlin Formula-E Track 2018.
 It achieved approximately 150kph and 80% of the combined lateral and longitudinal acceleration potential of the DevBot.
 The overall research project is a joint effort of the Chair of Automotive Technology and the Chair of Automatic Control.